lilianjerikamau/budgetApp/README.md

 This is an web application that allows user’s to add a budget amount, list down their expenses from the budget amount, get total balance after making list of expenses, edit an expense, and delete an expense.

 ## Author:
-Lilian Kamau
+Lilian Kamau,

-Emma Joy
+Emma Joy,

-Cate Grace
+Cate Grace,

-Sharon Kemboi
+Sharon Kemboi,

-Hassan Abdi
+Hassan Abdi.

 ## Installation